BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 With your input, your therapist will then make a personalized plan to treat your anxiety.
 The approach taken with each individual will vary, but anxiety therapy often involves:

-• Teaching you strategies to help you manage the physical symptoms of anxiety
+• Equipping you with strategies to help you manage the physical symptoms of anxiety

 • Teaching you skills and practices to help counteract or manage anxious thoughts

-• Helping you learn to shift your relationship to anxiety
+• Helping you shift your relationship to anxiety

 • Processing events that may have contributed to the development of anxiety or that exacerbated your symptoms

-What you can expect to get out of Anxiety Therapy
+What you can expect to get out of Anxiety Counselling

 Each person’s journey to overcoming anxiety will be different, but in time you may notice that you: